PhotoboothProject/photobooth/README.md

 [FAQ](https://photoboothproject.github.io/faq/)
 before opening a new issue.

-For local testing and development, the docker setup can be used with `docker-compose up --build`.
+For local testing and development, the docker setup can be used with `docker compose up --build`.

 ### :mag: Changelog